llvm/llvm-foundation-www/content/docs/relicensing_long_tail.md

 personally contributed.
 The web form will also collect any companies or academic institutions that may own rights to some of their contributions so that we can cover them with the corporate agreement below.
+If for any reason they cannot sign the DocuSign agreement, we also accept an email sent to license-questions@llvm.org in which they explicitly agree to offer their past contributions to LLVM under the Apache 2.0 WITH LLVM exception license.

 We do ask that individuals generally sign the individual agreement even if they think their contributions are covered by a corporate agreement.